Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Introduction

 \section{Introduction}

-Contrastive learning has demonstrated exceptional empirical performance in the realm of unsupervised representation learning, effectively learning high-quality representations of high-dimensional data using substantial volumes of unlabeled data by aligning an anchor point with its augmented views in the embedding space \cite{chen2020simple, chen2020improved, he2020momentum, chen2021empirical, CaronMMGBJ20,wang2021residual}.
+Contrastive learning has demonstrated exceptional empirical performance in the realm of unsupervised representation learning, effectively learning high-quality representations of high-dimensional data using substantial volumes of unlabeled data by aligning an anchor point with its augmented views in the embedding space \citep{CaronMMGBJ20, chen2020simple, chen2020improved, chen2021empirical, he2020momentum}.
 Unsupervised contrastive learning may own quite different working mechanisms from supervised learning, as discussed in \cite{joshi2023data}.
-For example, difficult-to-learn examples (a well-recognized concept in supervised learning as examples around the decision boundary \cite{wang2019symmetric}), which contribute the most to supervised learning, contribute the least or even negatively to contrastive learning performance.
+For example, difficult examples (also known as difficult-to-learn examples in \cite{joshi2023data}), which contribute the most to supervised learning, contribute the least or even negatively to contrastive learning performance.
 They show that on image datasets such as CIFAR-100 and STL-10, excluding 20\%-40\% of the examples does not negatively impact downstream task performance.
 More surprisingly, their results showed, but somehow failed to notice, that excluding these samples on certain datasets like STL-10 can lead to performance improvements in downstream tasks.